dylanyang17/Slow-HTTP-Attacker/README.md

                         "POST" and "READ". ("header" by default) -s SOCKETS, --sockets SOCKETS
-                        Number of sockets to use in the test (150 by default) -v, --verbose         Increases logging
+                        Number of sockets to use in the test (150 by default) -d DURATION, --duration DURATION
-  -ua, --randuseragents
+                        The duration of the attack (30 by default, and -1 means sustained attack)
-                        Randomizes user-agents with each request (False by default)
+  -v, --verbose         Increases logging (False by default) -ua, --randuseragent  Randomizes user-agents with each request (False by
+                        default)
   --sleeptime SLEEPTIME
                         Time to sleep between beats used in HEADER and POST